 Then she saw something she didn't see before, everything around her seemed to blur as a white haired teenager appeared before her eyes, sitting on the roof of a house besides the stage.
 He was wearing the same old pants and shawl Jack wore that faithful day at the lake and he was barefoot.
 The teenager laughed and whistled in admiration, a very familiar staff lying beside him.

 Pippa stared at the spirit, her mouth wide open and her hands falling to her side.

 It can't be…

-Her eyes shone with tears and she laughed in joy while watching the boy pick up his staff and leaping off the house, flying away from the village while humming and singing Emily's song to himself.
+Her eyes shone with tears and she laughed in joy while watching the boy pick up his staff and leap off the house, flying away from the village while humming and singing Emily's song to himself.

-"You kept you promise after all Jack.
+"You kept you promise after all, Jack.
 You damned the consequences even if it was death."
-Pippa whispered softly
+Pippa whispered softly.

 She closed her eyes and let the tears stream down her face.

 Well that's it, I hope you enjoyed and please let me know what you think!
-I'd love that!
-Oh and if you're looking for a good ROTG story, check out Midnight the black fox's stories, they're amazing!